 The area is no stranger to major flooding events.
 The six day storm event of December 19 through 24, 1964 were the wettest ever recorded.
 Every major stream on the North Coast produced new high values of extreme peak flows.
 Thirty-four counties in California were declared disaster areas.
 The highest reported rainfall in one day was 15 inches at Ettersberg in Southern Humboldt County.

-Many disasters are eligible for Federal Funds through the Emergency Relief (ER) Program, though local declared emergencies may be eligible for State funds through the California Office of Emergency Services (OES).
+Many disasters that affect our county-maintained roads and bridges are eligible for Federal Funds through the Emergency Relief (ER) Program, though local declared emergencies may be eligible for State funds through the California Office of Emergency Services (OES).

 The Engineering Division assists the Road Division in assessing the road damage, and then oversees emergency and permanent repairs.